homemadearcade/zero/todo/4_TODO_FEATURES.md

 Open Create Entity Model is a little messy.
 Should it accept an entity optonally?
 Or like a seperate action for that?
 Dont pass in textureTint the way I was doing it.
 Pass that in... via the action

+I have to deal with game power on / power off

+across lobby problems.
+Two game instances were getting mixed up.
+Do I have the same problem I had with lobbys before with game instances?? sockets listening to game instances even tho they are in anotehr lobby?

 ---